Tuition and Related Costs

 Citizens of the European Union, Iceland, Liechtenstein, Norway, and Switzerland do not need a visa to study in Spain.

 Once accepted to the program, students are encouraged to confirm their place as soon as possible.
-There is limited space in the program, and once full capacity is reached, students that wish to confirm their place will be added to a wait list.
+There is limited space in the program, and once full capacity is reached, students that wish to confirm their place will be added to a waiting list.

 Berklee Students: Berklee College of Music and Berklee Online students must pay a $500 program deposit to confirm their place in the program.
 Your deposit will be deducted from your bill for your semester abroad.
 The deposit is non-refundable and non-transferrable.
 If you withdraw from the program or defer your application to a future semester, you will lose your deposit.